YouTube

 It has now been 3 hours and I have no idea what’s going on.
 It seems a lot of people have arrived at different times and left their passport.
 I have no idea how many people around are waiting for this bus or a another.

-I have asked the driver or whoever looks to be in control and I could’ve guessed the answer he was going to give me, “soon, soon.”
+I asked the driver, and he predictably replied, ‘soon, soon.’
 Patience isn’t my strong point so I’ll have to soldier on and pray and hope.

 Red minivan in Manzini, Eswatini.
 The £4 bus that cost me £700